It is a well-known fact that those with diabetes have a much greater risk of heart disease as well as certain mental disorders such as depression.

 Here they are divided into groups:

-Unhealthy Fats – The most harmful kind are the artificial trans fats.
-But you should also avoid any product which has “partially-hydrogenated oil” as part of its ingredients.
+Unhealthy Fats – The most harmful kind is the artificial trans fats.
+But you should also avoid any product that has “partially-hydrogenated oil” as part of its ingredients.
 Never mind the fact that it might claim to be free of trans fats.

 Healthy Fats – Unsaturated fats take first place here.
 They can be obtained from plant and fish sources such as, say, nuts, olive oil, and avocados.